atersolis/notes/aws/aws.md

-## Set an billing alarm with cloudwatch
+## ~~Set an billing alarm with cloudwatch~~ Use aws budget instead

+⚠️ **THAT'S PROBABLY A BAD IDEA TO USE BILLING ALARMS, USE AWS BUDGET INSTEAD**

+In the lecture from cloud guru they advise you to create a billing alarm in CloudWatch, but that's probably a bad/outdated advice, for the following reasons:

+- **In my case the alarm was never triggered**.
+I set an alarm at 1eur but I currently need to pay 3.2$.
+The cause : I have a INSUFFICIENT_DATA error on my alarm even though I created it a month ago.
+After some research, it seems that even though I created all my resources in the Paris region, the billing data in Cloudwatch is not in the Paris Region, but in the Virginia Region (makes no sense to me).
+So I should have created the billing alarm in us-east-1 (Virginia).
+(However I tried later to create the alarm in the us-east-1 region and I still couldn't see any data on the chart...). **So basically billing alarms can be tricky.
+AWS budgets are much easier and safer to use.**
+- **AWS budget has more powerful features, like previsional costs, etc...**
+  - You can also **trigger actions when your budget is reached**, like **stopping EC2 instances**.

+### Create a budget

+So in order to create an AWS budget you need to go to use the [**Billing service**](https://console.aws.amazon.com/billing).
+Then you click on "Budgets" on the left menu.
+Then click on ""create a budget" and select "cost budget" on the next screen.
+The remaining steps are straight-forward.

+### Change billing currency

+You can change the currency for your bills.
+By default it's dollar, but you can change it to euros for instance.

+MyAccount >> Payment Currency Preference >> Edit

+*Outdated notes from when I used billing alarms:*

-You can create a billing almart so that you receive an email as soon as your monthly bill go beyond a certain amount.
+>  You can create a billing almart so that you receive an email as soon as your monthly bill go beyond a certain amount.
 It's really helpfull if you forgot you had that expensive EC2 instance running, or if you underestimated the pricing of an AWS service.

-For that search for **cloudwatch**, then in the left menu **alarms > billing** and then **create alarm**.
+> For that search for **cloudwatch**, then in the left menu **alarms > billing** and then **create alarm**.
 Enter an amount at the bottom of  the page, check "create new topic (SNS)" in the next page, enter your email, on the next page enter name and description, then on the last page click create alarm and you're good.
 The alarm my be in "**insufficient data**" category.
 If you just created your account and are in free tier, **that's normal.**

-You can create folders in your S3 bucket.
+>  You can create folders in your S3 bucket.

 ## S3 - Simple Storage Service